How to Remove the WooCommerce Sorting Dropdown

 Who needs to be able to sort categories of two products, for example?

 You can remove the sorting dropdown from your store with modifications to the code in your theme files.
 We’ll walk you through the steps the rest of the way in this post.
-Or you can purchase our plugin and have everything handled for you instantly without editing any theme files.

 Sorting Dropdown in WooCommerce